 Loher Church 51°48’4.86″N / 10°10’4.70″W

-We found Derrynane Sea Sports and our Kids rented Kayaks and went out into a safe bay for an hour and we relaxed on the Beach and took photos here its very picturesque indeed.
-We will bring the swimsuits and towels next time and make a day trip here and so did we, even if its raining there are walks around Derrynane House we even found some unusual Fairy like ornaments in the Gardens and woodlands of the house.
-Leaving the Village of Caherdaniel my daughter noticed a Riding Stables so we took a look and we got Lucky with our expecting to be doing a trail we were offered a half hour trail over sand as the tide was out, perfect as a family we had a private guide Caroline who was very interesting.
+We found Derrynane Sea Sports and our Kids rented Kayaks and went out into a safe bay for an hour and we relaxed on the beach and took photos here its very picturesque indeed.
+We will bring the swimsuits and towels next time and make a day trip here and so did we, even if it is raining there are walks around Derrynane House we even found some unusual Fairylike ornaments in the Gardens and woodlands of the house.
+Leaving the Village of Caherdaniel my daughter noticed a Riding Stables so we took a look and we got Lucky with our expecting to be doing a trail we were offered a half-hour trail over the sand as the tide was out, perfect as a family we had a private guide Caroline who was very interesting.
 This was great now the Kids finally got to do things the like the best so we were all happy now.
 We left Caherdaniel & Derrynane with fond memories we passed a few good scenic points on the way even Ireland’s only Beach Bar and on to see Staigue Fort which is free to view this Ancient structure.
-We were running late enough and had booked our evening meal in the Lakeside Bistro at our hotel for 8pm so we made our way back to Sneem and took a short cut to Moll’s Gap and left ken mare for our next visit.
-We stopped at the Leprachaun crossing at ladies view for Photographs and left Muckross House, the Abbey for the next day, we did take a look at Torc waterfall which was very nice, it was a magnificent day and we will return.
+We were running late enough and had booked our evening meal in the Lakeside Bistro at our hotel for 8 pm so we made our way back to Sneem and took a short cut to Moll’s Gap and left ken mare for our next visit.
+We stopped at the Leprechaun crossing at ladies view for Photographs and left Muckross House, the Abbey for the next day, we did take a look at Torc waterfall which was very nice, it was a magnificent day and we will return.

 Lake Side Bistro Killarney 52° 2’19.56″N / 9°29’59.03″W